AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 +++

 +++**How is the upgrade process handled?**
 AGS (Adobe Global Services) handles the upgrade and treats it as a service project.
 Adobe provides migration of the assets only.
 The customer, AGS, or Partner is responsible for all other upgrade aspects and steps.
-At a summary level, an upgrade plan contains the following:
+An upgrade plan contains the following:

 * Provision company/user accounts.
 * Replicate assets from [!DNL Dynamic Media Classic] (formerly Scene7) to the [!DNL Dynamic Media] component of [!DNL Experience Manager] Assets (provided by Adobe through an automated upgrade tool).